Visibly

+Visibly, formerly known as Opternative, is a telehealth Chicago-based company which provides on-line vision tests and generates eyeglasses and contact lens prescriptions.

+Description

-Visibly, formerly known as Opternative, is a telehealth Chicago-based company, founded in 2012, which provides on-line vision tests and generates eyeglasses and contact lens prescriptions for site visitors, delivering these results via email within one day of the completion of the exam.
+Visibly provides on-line vision tests and generates eyeglasses and contact lens prescriptions for site visitors, delivering these results via email within one day of the completion of the exam.
 The results of the exam are reviewed by an optometrist, are considered valid prescriptions, and may be used for ordering glasses or contacts over the Internet or in person at an eyeglass retailer.
 The company itself does not sell any visual aids, and derives its income from the fees it charges for the exams.

+History

+The company as founded as Opternative in 2012 and its online vision test was launched in 2015.
+In November 2018, the company raised $9 million and changed its name from Opternative to Visibly the following month.

 As of 2019, 39 US states allow optometrists to issue prescriptions over the Internet.
 Some states, however, have attempted to ban the company from doing business.
 In 2016, for example, the state of Indiana passed a law prohibiting the use of on-line eye exams for the issuance of eyeglasses prescriptions for the production of any "ophthalmic device".
 Visibly filed suit against the state in April 2019, claiming that the incorporation of ophthalmic devices in the telehealth ban— which also included abortion drugs and opioids — was the result of pressure from optometrists and the eyeglasses' industry rather than concern for public health, and was being used unfairly, listing the Medical Licensing Board of Indiana, Indiana Attorney General Curtis Hill and the state Director of the Consumer Protection Division, Betsy Dinardi, as defendants.

 In May 2019, after heavy pressure from the American Optometric Association (AOA), the on-line vision test had been recalled by the company, according to the U.S. Food & Drug Association (FDA).

 In April 2020, in response to the Coronavirus outbreak, the FDA issued guidance to expand the capability of remote ophthalmic assessment, and to facilitate patient care during the pandemic.
 Visibly announced it will globally provide optometrists, ophthalmologists, and optical service providers free access to its virtual vision test technology, to help patients meet their eye health needs during the pandemic.

-The company did $1.8M in revenue in 2021.
+In August 2022, Visibly received the FDA 510(k) clearance for its mobile-based vision test preferably to provide prescription renewals to people between 22 and 40.
+Visibly became the first FDA-cleared online vision test in the United States.
+In January 2024, Visibly merged with EyecareLive and launched real-time video consultations.